Challah Sandwich Bread

 Dough

-- In a small bowl or measuring cup combine lukewarm water (110 F), yeast, honey, oil, and eggs.
-Whisk and set aside to foam for 3 mins.
+- In a small bowl or measuring cup, combine lukewarm water (110°F), yeast, honey, oil, and eggs.
+Whisk and set aside to foam for 3 minutes.

-- By hand - transfer to a well-dusted worktop and knead for 5 to 6 minutes (video shows kneading by hand)
+- Knead – Transfer to a well-dusted worktop and knead for 5 to 6 minutes or in the stand mixer for 4 to 5 minutes.

-Pro tip - When shaping into a ball, ensure all seams are tucked in and the ball is smooth.
-Rest these for 5 to 10 minutes if the dough resists. - Roll each ball with a rolling pin on an un-floured work surface (see video).
-Then, roll like a jelly roll into a rope about 18 inches long (see video)
+- Rope – Roll each ball with a rolling pin on an unfloured work surface (see video).
+Then, roll like a jelly roll into a rope about 18 inches long

 - Strand 1 goes over 6 and 6 goes over 1 –